molundb/molundb.github.io/work-experience/index.md

 - Delivered the group ride feature from ideation to MVP.
 - Spearheaded the adoption of Android Compose.

-## Android Developer - Jochen Schweizer My Days (Netlight Consultant)
+## Android Engineer - Jochen Schweizer My Days (Netlight Consultant)

 ### _Q4 2019 - Q3 2021_